Study of nuclear magnetic resonance spectra with the multi-modal multi-level quantum complex exponential least squares algorithm: Circuit preparation

 In order to adequately capture the dynamics of the system, we approximate the time-evolution operator, $U=e^{iHt}$, using an $6^\text{th}$-order Trotter product formula of the form introduced by Yoshida~\cite{yoshida1990construction} and further developed by Morales et al.~\cite{Morales2025Trotter}, which we hereafter refer to as Yoshida-Trotter formula.
 Moreover, since we are not attempting to solve for the eigenvalues of the magnetization operator, and this operator is a sum of spin operator chains, we use the block-encoding approach of a linear combination of unitaries as reported by Childs and Wiebe~\cite{childs2012hamiltonian} for its encoding in the circuit.
 The block encoding circuit consists of PREP and SELECT operators, as shown in Fig.~\ref{fig:be_circuit}, whose action on a quantum state is

-where $n_a$ is the number of ancilla qubits needed for the block encoding.
-This number is equal to $\left\lceil \log_2(N_{\rm{terms}})\right\rceil$ where $N_{\rm{terms}}$ is the number of terms in the operator to be encoded, which in the case of the magnetization operator, equals twice the number of spins.
-The PREP operator~\cite{shende2005synthesis} encodes the coefficients $a_i$ of the magnetization operator in Eq.~(\ref{eq:M_eq}), and where $\lambda=\sum_i |a_i|$ is the 1-norm of the coefficients.
+where $n_a$ is the number of ancilla qubits needed for the block encoding and $a_i$ are the coefficients corresponding to the different terms in the operator to be encoded, with $\lambda=\sum_i |a_i|$ being the 1-norm of the coefficients.
+The $n_a$ number is equal to $\left\lceil \log_2(N_{\rm{terms}})\right\rceil$ where $N_{\rm{terms}}$ is the number of terms in the operator to be encoded, which in the case of the magnetization operator, equals twice the number of spins.
+The PREP operator~\cite{shende2005synthesis} encodes the coefficients $a_i$ of the magnetization operator in Eq.~(\ref{eq:M_eq}).
 For this case, all the coefficients $a_i$ are equal to $\frac{1}{2}$ and Eq.~(\ref{eq:PREP}) simplifies to

 The SELECT operator applies the specific term $M_i$ in the magnetization operator corresponding to the coefficient $a_i$.

 The SELECT operator acts on the quantum state by activating respective unitaries of the operator by means of multi-controlled gates as shown in Fig.~\ref{fig:select_circuit} for the case of four unitaries.